 Your best customers are not the ones who just buy once and vanish!
 All the traffic in your eCommerce store doesn’t mean anything if your customers aren’t coming back every day.
-Keeping a consistent customer retention rate is a tough job, sure.
-But there are techniques that help you keep your buyers happy and make them visit your site frequently.
+Keeping a consistent customer crowd is a tough job, sure.
+But there are techniques to keep your buyers happy, make them visit your site frequently, and increase customer retention rate.

 Running an online business means looking for new clients and turning them into your regulars.
 Because unless they buy frequently, your sales and revenues are not getting a boost.